MicrosoftDocs/azure-media-services/media-services/latest/monitoring/monitor-media-services.md

 All resource logs in Azure Monitor have the same fields followed by service-specific fields.
 The common schema is outlined in [Azure Monitor resource log schema](/azure/azure-monitor/essentials/resource-logs-schema#top-level-common-schema).

-The schema for Media Services resource logs is found in [Monitoring Media Services Data Reference](monitor-media-services-data-reference.md).

 The [Activity log](/azure/azure-monitor/essentials/activity-log) is a platform log in Azure that provides insight into subscription-level events.
 You can view it independently or route it to Azure Monitor Logs, where you can do much more complex queries using Log Analytics.

-For a list of the types of resource logs collected for Media Services, see [Monitoring Media Services data reference](monitor-media-services-data-reference.md).

 ## Resource logs